 - Changes to your life and routine may be difficult to manage.
 Bereavement can be a lonely and isolating time, it also affects people around you.
 It is important that you receive help and support.

-- We can help in many ways – by you continuing to be a part of our hubs, with invitations to social events, continued one-to-one support, our Listening Ear service and with signposting to other support and opportunities.
+- We can help in many ways – by you continuing to be a part of our hubs, with invitations to social events, continued one-to-one support and with signposting to other support and opportunities.

 - You may want to consider volunteering, now or in the future, – your knowledge and experiences from your caring role are valuable, and hugely important.

 - You may wish to use these, or other skills you have to help others.
-Volunteering could be helping at hubs, joining the Listening ear service, helping with fundraising or you being involved in other ways.
+Volunteering could be helping at hubs, helping with fundraising or you being involved in other ways.